nicfv/Me/www/posts/2026-04-10-video-format.md

 ## My Brute-Force Solution

 I went back to the step where we trimmed out little "pieces" of `output.mp4`, where one segment is a single camera recording.
 (Mostly, there were a few instances where we had a false negative and a segment contained output for multiple cameras.)
-There was a particular segment of the full output I was interested in, so I used `ffmpeg` to trim the main output to just the area I wanted.
+There was a particular segment of the full output I was interested in, so I used `ffmpeg` to trim the main output to just the time range I wanted.

 ```sh
 ffmpeg -i "output.mp4" -ss 00:12:00 -to 00:22:00 trimmed.mp4
 ```

 That way I had something more manageable to work with.
 I then ran the script to generate the timestamps for the camera jumps and then split the file into over 1,200 video segments of 0.5-2 seconds!
 And this is the ugly part.
 I went through, piece by piece, putting them in their correct "bins" one by one.
-Kind of - there were only 3 cameras I was interested in (and later found out I only needed 2 of them) so I would put those in their respective folders, deleting the rest.
+That's right.
+However, I could speed things up since there were only 3 cameras I was interested in (and later found out I only needed 2 of them) so I would put those in their respective folders, deleting the rest.
 AI helped me write the script to stitch them together into 3 per-camera videos.

 ```sh
 dirname='cameraXYZ'